Skip to main content

 Treatment providers and approvals

 Usually, you can ask to use your own treatment provider after a NSW motor accident, but CTP payment is not the same thing as personal preference.
 The insurer will usually focus on whether the treatment is reasonable and necessary, whether it relates to the injuries from the crash, whether the cost is properly supported, and whether the provider is giving useful information about your recovery.
+This is a practical evidence guide for choosing a CTP physio, psychologist, rehabilitation provider or specialist, not a guarantee that every session will be funded.
 General information only, not legal advice.

 The short answer